 After the hearing detailed in 2B SBCCC 300.3, the SBPS shall make a final recommendation regarding the entity's claim to be exempt from licensure to the SBCC.
 The SBCC shall consider the recommendation at its next regularly scheduled meeting and vote to grant an exemption or to not grant an exemption.
 The SBCC action to grant or not grant an exemption shall become the SBCC's final agency decision.
-Within five (5) business days of the SBCC's action, the NCCCS General Counsel shall notify the entity of the SBCC's final decision.
+Within five (5) business days of the SBCC's final decision.